FeSwap/FeSwapDocs/docs/Polygon/Governance.md

 ---
 id: governance
-title: FeSwap Governance on Ploygon
+title: FeSwap Governance on Polygon
 hide_title: true
-sidebar_label: 'Governance on Ploygon'
+sidebar_label: 'Governance on Polygon'
 ---

 <div  className="title">
-  <h1> Governance on Ploygon (MATIC) </h1>
+  <h1> Governance on Polygon (MATIC) </h1>
 </div>

 _______________________

 FeSwap has been deployed on Ethereum mainnet, but not been widely adopted for the sake of high gas fees and low available liquidities.
-So FeSwap DAO decides to deploy its commission-free DEX Dapp on Ploygon considering the lower transaction cost and higher transaction performance.
+So FeSwap DAO decides to deploy its commission-free DEX Dapp on Polygon considering the lower transaction cost and higher transaction performance.

-- <p><b>FESW@M</b> will be minted to be used as the governance token on Ploygon.
-FESW@M has no correlation with FESW-like tokens on other Ethereum-compliant network, and just can be used as the governance token on Ploygon.</p>
+- <p><b>FESW@M</b> will be minted to be used as the governance token on Polygon.
+FESW@M has no correlation with FESW-like tokens on other Ethereum-compliant network, and just can be used as the governance token on Polygon.</p>

 - Total supply of FESW@M token is <b>1 billion</b>, all are minted at the momemt of deployment, and cannot be minted any more.
   - <span className="text_span">FESW@M Name:</span>           <b className="title">FeSwap DAO</b>